PointCloudYC/Deep-Learning-On-Point-Clouds/PointNet.md

 # summary of PointNet

-this a **pioneering and key** paper on applying deep learning(DL) on point clouds since it **firstly opens doors to novel 3d-centric approaches to 3D scene understanding** with the perspertive of DL.
+this is a **pioneering and key** paper on applying deep learning(DL) on point clouds since it **firstly opens doors to novel 3d-centric approaches to 3D scene understanding** with the perspertive of DL.
 The proposed net named PointNet enables feature learning directly on point cloud data.
 Surprisingly, most of the later papers in this area since 2017 are largely influenced by it and many of them even design new nets directly based on the pointnet, for example, Charles Qi's later papers including PointNet++, F-PointNet, VoteNet.

 ## background